Amazon sales commissions are donated to the Mark Twain Project,

 Trauring's book concludes with a Lexicon of unusual words found in The Innocents Abroad and an Index of items such as Biblical References, Christian Saints, Literary References, Newspapers, Places, Songs, etc. that Trauring developed to help himself navigate as he worked on annotations.

-Readers may wonder how Truaring's edition, published under his own imprint Quint Books, will differ from a future Works edition published by the editors of the Mark Twain Project and University of California Press.
+Readers may wonder how Trauring's edition, published under his own imprint Quint Books, will differ from a future Works edition published by the editors of the Mark Twain Project and University of California Press.
 The University of California Press editions focus on establishing authoritative texts based on actual manuscripts including those never previously published, comparisons of original newspaper reports with first edition book publication, comparisons of American and European editions, determining accidental variations due to editing and typesetting, and establishing authorial intent.
 It is likely Trauring's research on the annotations he has incorporated into the Quint Books edition will be beneficial to all future editions.

 Reading through Trauring's The Innocents Abroad is the